ropensci/terrainr/cran-comments.md

-This release fixes an error on CRAN and improves the query handling in the package.
+This release fixes an error on CRAN.

 ## R CMD check results